 For example, you may want to disallow checkin of C-language files that do not satisfy quality metrics.
-You may have your own metrics program, or you can run lint(1).
-Suppose that you have defined an element type, c_source, for C language files (.c).
+Suppose that you have defined an element type, c\source, for C language files (\.c).

-% cleartool mktrtype -element -all -eltype c_source \ -preop checkin -exec '/public/scripts/apply_metrics.sh \$CLEARCASE_PN' ApplyMetrics
+''' cleartool mktrtype -element -all -eltype c_source ^ -preop checkin -exec "\\neon\scripts\appl_met.bat %CLEARCASE_PN%" ApplyMetrics '''

-This trigger type ApplyMetrics applies to all elements; it fires when any element of type c_source is checked in.
-(When a new c_source element is created, it is monitored.)
-If a developer attempts to check in a c_source file that fails the apply_metrics.sh test, the checkin fails.
+This trigger type ApplyMetrics applies to all elements; it fires when any element of type c\source is checked in.
+(When a new c\source element is created, it is monitored.)
+If a developer attempts to check in a c\source file that fails the appl\met.bat test, the checkin fails.

-NOTE: The apply_metrics.sh script can read the value of CLEARCASE_PN from its environment.
-Having it accept a file-name argument provides flexibility because the script can be invoked as a trigger action, and developers can also use it manually.
+NOTE: The appl\met.bat file can read the value of CLEARCASE\PN from its environment.
+Having it accept a file-name argument provides flexibility because the batch file can be invoked as a trigger action, and developers can also use it manually.